Google deal shows cash-rich cos may not need to tap loan market

-NEW YORK (LPC) - Google Inc's $12.5 billion acquisition of Motorola Mobility Holdings Inc suggests that cash-rich companies may not need to access the syndicated loan markets to pay for multi-billion purchases, sources told Thomson Reuters LPC Tuesday.
+NEW YORK, Aug 16 (LPC) - Google Inc's $12.5 billion acquisition of Motorola Mobility Holdings Inc suggests that cash-rich companies may not need to access the syndicated loan markets to pay for multi-billion purchases, sources told Thomson Reuters LPC Tuesday.

 "Google has $39 billion of cash earning zero and an existing $4 billion loan.
 I'm not sure they need to borrow anything," a senior banker said.
 "It's an all-cash acquisition.
 With $39 billion of cash, which is growing at $10 billion a year, it's highly unlikely they will borrow.
 I don't see any need for it."